REGIONAL NODE -

 Sheyla Ravelo Perez is Cuba National Coordinator

-Sheyla Ravelo Perez is an international model and eco-activist.
-She is the reigning Miss Earth Cuba, Cuba’s National Coordinator for the UN ECOP Program, and a Global Cleanup Ambassador for EARTHDAY.ORG‘s Great Global Cleanup campaign.
-A University of Florida alumna, she is knowledgeable about coral reef ecosystems, plastic pollution, and climate change’s devastating implications for human health.
 During the international Miss Earth 2022 competition, Sheyla spearheaded a global educational campaign raising awareness of the importance of coral reefs that reached over a quarter million people.
 She hopes to contribute to the Ocean Decade by leveraging her creativity and public speaking skills to develop educational campaigns that increase societal awareness and appreciation for the ocean in relation to human health and well-being.

 Ruleo A Camacho is Antigua & Barbuda National Coordinator

 Ruleo A Camacho is a Marine Ecologist with over ten (10) years of experience working within marine ecosystems in the Caribbean.
 He has dual Master of Science degrees in Marine Biology and Marine Policy from the University of Maine via a Fulbright Foreign Scholarship, and previously gained a Bachelor of Science Degree in Environmental Biology from the University of the West Indies, Mona Campus.
+He is a native of Antigua and Barbuda who grew up on the southern side of the island in Falmouth Village, where he honed his love for the marine environment through active hobbies in fishing, sailing and other marine activities.

 Ruleo is currently the Marine Ecologist at the National Park Authority (NPA) and was previously employed as a Natural Resource Officer at the Department of Environment (DoE).
 He is an active volunteer and member of the Environmental Awareness Group (EAG) and has played a part in the Offshore Island Conservation Program (OICP) and the Redonda Restoration Program (RRP).